SavSanta/CS-PseudoTab/README.md

 Upon actuation of the Pseudo Tab Complete hotkey (default set to Ctrl+Space) it cycles through a completion database and instantiates the contents onto the beacon input commandline one-by-one per the keypress actuation.
 The script by default builds a database of completables using the configured listeners and targets.

 Additionally, a hotkey has been added for quicker "Select All" of contents on the current beacon line.
-Dunno about you but quicker to delete long input Iie Rubeus commands) than drag-and-highlight.
+Dunno about you but should be quicker to delete (long input like Rubeus commands) than drag-and-highlight.

 ## Default Configurations
 | Action  | Shortcut Binding |